 Information for property managers

-We are helping landlords and tenants in the Bundaberg, Gladstone and Townsville local government areas access solar power and share the benefits.
+The trial helped landlords and tenants in the Bundaberg, Gladstone and Townsville local government areas access solar power and share the benefits.

 For more information about the rental property, lease and solar system eligibility requirements, read about how the trial works.